 If the diagnosis is confirmed it is important to determine how advanced the cancer is.
 This is known as “staging” and usually requires tests such as liver scans and chest X-rays.

 Untreated colorectal cancer usually continues to grow, spreading to the liver and other organs, which is eventually fatal.
 If detected at an early stage the disease can be cured by removal either during colonoscopy (if small) or surgery.

 Surgical excision involves removal of the affected segment of bowel and associated lymph nodes.
 Complete surgical clearance of disease is the best way of ensuring long-term survival.

 Sometimes, if limited spread has occurred to the liver or lungs, cure can be achieved but this is less likely.
 In the majority of colorectal cases treated by surgical excision, the bowel ends can be rejoined, avoiding a permanent colostomy (stoma bag).

 A temporary stoma is occasionally needed to allow healing of the join (anastomosis) and this is then closed at a later date.
 If a rectal cancer is very close to the anus this has to be removed during surgery.
 In this situation a permanent colostomy is needed.

-Certain colorectal cancers can be removed by laparoscopic (“keyhole”) surgery.
-The potential advantages include a quicker recovery and less pain than after conventional surgery.
+Most colorectal cancers can be removed by laparoscopic (“keyhole”) surgery.
+The advantages include a lower complication rate, less likelihood of needing a blood transfusion or developing adhesions afterwards, a quicker recovery and less pain than after conventional surgery.
 You should discuss this with your surgeon.